 - Juveniles have irregular dark bands.
 Adults are more developed.

-Graysby Grouper (Cephalopholis cruentata) – Very small grouper with a maximum length around 17 inches and weight of 2.4 lbs.
+Graysby Grouper (Cephalopholis cruentata) – Very small fish species considering its cousins, with a maximum length around 17 inches and weight of 2.4 lbs.
 Reef and ledge fish, they eat smaller fish and crustaceans, as do most grouper (all grouper).
 They prefer depths greater than 89 feet.